 So now that you know the basics, let’s get on with the nitty gritty details.
 What is there to do and see?
 And eat and drink?

 Food & Drink

-- Sweet Corn Nuggets with Beef Chili (Off the Cob)
+- Shrimp and Braised Corn with Chorizo (Off the Cob)

+Portions are intentionally on the smaller side to enable tasting and are priced accordingly.
 That said, for an adult, one dish is definitely not enough for a meal.
 If you plan on doing more than just snacking, budget for 2-3 dishes per adult per meal (1-2 for younger kids).
 Sharing is a smart strategy if you want to taste more variety.